 Save Money!

-Brushing and flossing your teeth save you from an extra visit to the dentist.
+Brushing and flossing your teeth can save you from an extra visit to the dentist.
 And who in their right mind doesn’t want some extra cash, right?
-Not to mention the time and effort it takes for you to have your dental treatment that could have been avoided.
+Not to mention the time and effort it takes for you to undergo a dental treatment that could have been avoided.

 Good dental habits at home and work can go a long way.
-From saving your teeth to keeping that extra cash, it’s just rainbows and unicorns and happy ever afters all over again.
+From saving your teeth to keeping that extra cash, it’s rainbows and unicorns and happy ever afters all the time.
 So keep your teeth healthy, and you’ll keep your wallet happy.